sparrowapp-dev/sparrow-app/apps/@sparrow-desktop/README.md

 ```

 ## Usage
-After installation, you can import and start using the package within your Electron or desktop app setup:
+After installation, you can import and start using the package within your Tauri or desktop app setup:

 ```
 import { initializeDesktopApp } from '@sparrow/desktop';